-Did you know a high protein diet is one of the key elements in burning fat, and I’m talking specifically that dangerous stomach fat that increases your risk of heart disease, metabolic syndrome, and type 2 diabetes.
-In this post I will show you exactly when, why, and how to use protein powder for weight loss; and also the best protein powder to use for the job.
+Did you know a high protein diet is one of the key elements in burning fat?
+We’re talking specifically about that dangerous stomach fat that increases your risk of heart disease, metabolic syndrome and type 2 diabetes.
+This is the kind of fat that you really need to keep under control to stay healthy.

 - REDUCED RISK OF DIABETES – Eating less junk foods, plus being in a healthy weight range slashes your risk of diabetes.

 - LESS JOINT PAIN – Less inflammation and less weight on joints in general leads to an alleviation of joint and back problems.

 - LOWER STRESS LEVELS – Slimmer people generally eat more antioxidant rich foods and less refined sugars.
 This ultimately means their bodies are able to cope with the effects of stress better.
 Fluctuating blood sugar from a junk food diet can lead to mood swings, much higher stress levels and an inability to cope in stressful life situations.

 - LESSENING OF ASTHMA AND ALLERGIES – Studies show time and time again that being overweight puts a strain on both your respiratory system and adrenals.
 Therefore making allergies much more likely OR even worse than before.